dart-lang/site-www/src/_guides/libraries/library-tour.md

 considered by the garbage collector.
-Another option is to use an [Expando][] to add properties to an object without affecting how they are garbage-collected.
+Another option is to use an [Expando][] to add properties to an object without affecting how it's garbage collected.

 A [Finalizer][] can be used to execute a callback function after an object is no longer referenced.
-It is not guaranteed to execute this callback, however.
+However, it is not guaranteed to execute this callback.

 A [NativeFinalizer][]
 provides stronger guarantees
-for interacting with native code using [dart:ffi][].
+for interacting with native code using [dart:ffi][];
-Its callback will be called at least once after the object is no longer referenced.
+its callback is invoked at least once after the object is no longer referenced.
-It can be used to close native resources such as a database connection or open files.
+Also, it can be used to close native resources such as a database connection or open files.

 To ensure that an object won't be finalized